-VALA is a fictitious brand that would prepare to enter the Spanish high-speed rail market.
+VALA is a brand that is preparing to enter the Spanish high-speed train market, with the intention of competing in prices.
 They identify online sales as one of Renfe´s best known weaknesses.
 Therefore, we will optimize the user experience when purchasing tickets online.

 Given the monopoly situation in this sector, the first steps of the research focus on the analysis of the shopping experience in the app and on the Renfe website.
 We use several methods to obtain an overview of possible weaknesses or strengths: